 As with the other mitts it also has the elastic cuff for a tighter fit and to avoid it dropping off your hand.

-Being such a superior quality mitt does come with the added price tag, which in this case is in the region of $19.99
+Being such a superior quality mitt does come with the added price tag, which in this case is in the region of No products found.

 If you are looking for the ultimate in a car wash mitt, then the DUMI Sheepskin Car Wash Mitt is one of the best by far and certainly worth considering.